-1) Signs demonstrating handwashing techniques will be posted in restrooms;

-- 2) "Stop, do not enter if you are sick/have symptoms" signs will be posted at building entrances; - 3) Educational videos will display on campus TVs; - 4) Video announcing safety practices that have been implemented will be posted on the EGSC website and sent to students, faculty, and staff via email prior to return to campus; - 5) Printed handouts for education regarding symptoms of COVID-19 will be placed in strategic locations on campus and sent via email to students, faculty, and staff; and - 6) Signage indicating social distancing requirements in all areas; specific signage for small areas where social distancing may not be possible (restrooms, breakrooms, etc.) to limit the number of individuals in the area at one time.
+- 1) Signs demonstrating handwashing techniques will be posted in restrooms; - 2) "Stop, do not enter if you are sick/have symptoms" signs will be posted at building entrances; - 3) Educational videos will display on campus TVs; - 4) Video announcing safety practices that have been implemented will be posted on the EGSC website and sent to students, faculty, and staff via email prior to return to campus; - 5) Printed handouts for education regarding symptoms of COVID-19 will be placed in strategic locations on campus and sent via email to students, faculty, and staff; and - 6) Signage indicating social distancing requirements in all areas; specific signage for small areas where social distancing may not be possible (restrooms, breakrooms, etc.) to limit the number of individuals in the area at one time; - 7) Signage about appropriate face coverings in prominent locations on all campuses; notice about appropriate face coverings on EGSC webpage; and video concerning appropriate face coverings.